Reconciling the Systemic Kicks of Observed Millisecond Pulsars, Spider Pulsars, and Low-mass X-ray Binaries: Observation

 \section{Observation}

 The sample of \citet{ODoherty_2023} consists of 95 MSPs \citep{Manchester_2005}, 17 black widows \citep{Hui_2019}, 14 redbacks \citep{Strader_2019}, and 19 (NS) LMXBs \citep{Arnason_2021}.
+They only include systems with precise distance and proper motion measurements, which are available for only a small number of systems \citep[cf.\ the LMXB catalogue of][]{Fortin_2024}.
+Since their method assumed formation in the Galactic thin disc, they exclude systems that are associated with globular clusters, where short-period systems can be formed dynamically \citep{Pooley_2003}.
 The distances to all MSPs and black widows are estimated through dispersion measure (DM), where we consider the estimates through the model of \citet{Yao_2017}.
 The redback sample has five parallax-based distance estimates and nine distance estimates through DM or optical light-curves.
 Lastly, the LMXB sample has nine parallax distances and ten distances through optical light-curves or Type I X-ray bursts \citep[see][and references therein]{ODoherty_2023}.

 We use the distances and systemic kick estimates listed by \citet{ODoherty_2023} and bootstrap them in order to determine the confidence intervals of the distance distributions.
 In particular, we approximate each distance or kick value as a sum of two half-Gaussians with the same mean but different standard deviations, as formulated by \citet{Disberg_2023}, based on the medians and $68\%$ uncertainties.
 If a data set has $N$ objects, we sample (with replacement) $N$ objects from the data set, and for each object sample a distance or kick value from the corresponding asymmetric Gaussian distribution.
 We repeat this $10^3$ times and thus obtain $10^3$ cumulative density distributions (CDFs), allowing us to determine the median distribution and the $90\%$ confidence interval.